Shan2625/Media-Player-/README.md

-🛠️ Hardware Setup :
+# 🛠️ Hardware Setup :

 This project supports an optional Real-Time Clock (RTC) module and GPIO buttons for enhanced functionality.

 RTC Module: For accurate timekeeping, especially when offline.
+RTC Setup can be found in : [RTC Setup](Set_Up/RTC_Setup.md)

 GPIO Buttons: For manual playlist selection.